dojo/docs/dojo/xhrPut.rst

         var button = dijit.byId("submitButton2");

         dojo.connect(button, "onClick", function(event){
-          //The parameters to pass to xhrPut, the message, and the url to send it to
+          // The parameters to pass to xhrPut, the message, and the url to send it to
-          //Also, how to handle the return and callbacks. var xhrArgs = {
+          // Also, how to handle the return and callbacks. var xhrArgs = {
             url: "putIt",
             putData: "Some random text",